Building the Best PC for Final Fantasy XIV and Stormblood

 Although the minimum specifications are still pretty acceptable, the recommended specifications should be a key indicator to the level of graphical improvements made to the game for Stormblood.
 That CPU and GPU combination especially means that your PC will need a fair amount of power to play the game smoothly on maximum settings.

-To match the minimum recommended specifications, you could build a “Modest” tier ($400) on the Logical Increment parts list.
+To match the minimum recommended specifications, you could build a “Minimum” tier ($400) on the Logical Increment parts list.
 That would let you run the game smoothly with the settings turned down at 720p resolution.

 Recommended GPUs for Final Fantasy XIV: Stormblood